stakater/nordmart-apps-gitops-config/README.md

 4) Tekton CRs should be in team specific folder of team DelEng?
 Why put it in common configs folder?

+7) How to handle multi-tenancy? team based applicationset?
+8) How to handle multi cluster
 8) I think we can remove common folder as this should belong to a specific team; who owns; that; e.g. DelEng team
+9) Tenant should configure everything inside its folder(should not go out of folder for new application)